Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Introduction

 \item \ourtool synthesizes 722 executable mutators (319 for Rust, 403 for C++), each costing approximately \$0.08 using GPT-4o APIs, and targeting complex language constructs that are often overlooked by existing fuzzers.

-\item We demonstrate the effectiveness of \ourtool by uncovering 96 compiler bugs (62 in rustc/gccrs, 34 in GCC/Clang), 54 of which have been confirmed as previously unknown, with 8 already fixed by developers.
-Additionally, \ourtool outperforms all baselines by finding more unique crashes and achieving the highest coverage on Rust and the second-highest on C++. \end{itemize}
+\item We demonstrate the effectiveness of \ourtool by uncovering 96 compiler bugs (62 in rustc/gccrs, 34 in GCC/Clang), 58 of which have been confirmed as previously unknown, with 22 already fixed by developers.
+Additionally, \ourtool outperforms all baselines by achieving the highest coverage on Rust and C++ compilers and recovering 13 unique crashes that all other fuzzers missed. \end{itemize}